droverj/scheduler/README.md

 Install dependencies with `npm install`.

 ## API Setup
-Fork and clone ["scheduler-api"](https://github.com/lighthouse-labs/scheduler-api) into a new directory.
+Fork and clone the [scheduler-api](https://github.com/lighthouse-labs/scheduler-api) into a new directory.
+Follow the README.md instructions in the repository, including:
+- installing dependencies
+- creating the database
+- creating a .env.development file in the root directory
+- seeding the database
+- running the server

 ## Running Webpack Development Server